GeminiDRSoftware/DRAGONS/astrodata/doc/ad_CheatSheet/cheatsheet.rst

 Description
 -----------
-The astrodata object is assigned by "tags" that describe the type of data it contains.
+The |astrodata_class| object is assigned by "tags" that describe the type of data it contains.
+The tags are drawn from rules defined in
-The tags are drawn from rules defined in ``gemini_instruments`` and are based on header information.
+|gemini_instruments| and are based on header information.

-When mapping a FITS file, each science pixel extension is loaded as a NDData object.
+When mapping a FITS file, each science pixel extension is loaded as a
+|NDAstroData| object.
 The list is zero-based.
+So FITS
-So FITS extension 1 becomes element 0 of the astrodata object.
-If a ``VAR`` extension is present, it is loaded to the ``.variance`` attribute of the NDData.
-If a ``DQ`` extension is present, it is loaded to the ``.mask`` attribute of the NDData.  ``SCI``, ``VAR`` and ``DQ`` are associated through the ``EXTVER`` keyword value.
+extension 1 becomes element 0 of the |astrodata_class| object.
+If a ``VAR`` extension is present, it is loaded to the variance attribute of the
+|NDAstroData|.
+If a ``DQ`` extension is present, it is loaded to the ``.mask``
+attribute of the |NDAstroData|. ``SCI``, ``VAR`` and ``DQ`` are associated through the ``EXTVER`` keyword value.

-In the file below, each astrodata "extension" contains the pixel data, then an error plane (``.variance``) and a bad pixel mask plane (``.mask``).
-Tables can be attached to an extension, like OBJCAT, or to the astrodata object globally, like REFCAT.
-(In this case, OBJCAT is a catalogue of the sources detected in the image, REFCAT is a reference catalog for the area covered by the whole file.)
+In the file below, each |astrodata_class| "extension" contains the pixel data, then an error plane (``.variance``) and a bad pixel mask plane (``.mask``).
+|Table| can be attached to an extension, like OBJCAT, or to the
+|astrodata_class| object globally, like REFCAT.
+(In this case, OBJCAT is a
+catalogue of the sources detected in the image, REFCAT is a reference catalog for the area covered by the whole file.)
 If other 2D data needs to be associated with an extension this can also be done, like here with OBJMASK, a 2D mask matching the sources in the image.

 ::